zrythm/zrythm/doc/user/zrythm-interface/main-toolbar.rst

   Shows the preferences dialog.
 See :ref:`preferences` for more information.

-The MIDI In widget shows the MIDI activity of auto-connected MIDI devices and the live waveform display shows the audio waveform from the master output.
+The MIDI In widget shows the :term:`MIDI` activity of auto-connected MIDI devices and the live waveform display shows the audio waveform from the master output.